About the Confluence SharePoint Connector

-The SharePoint Connector User's Guide is for project managers, developers, testers – anyone who uses the Confluence SharePoint Connector.
+The SharePoint Connector User's Guide is for project managers, developers, and testers – anyone who uses the SharePoint Connector for Confluence.
 New to the SharePoint Connector?
 Start with an overview of the connector's features on our website.
 Then have a more detailed look at the SharePoint web parts and Confluence macros, described in the user's guide.
 Never used Confluence before?
 Then you need the Confluence documentation first.

 The SharePoint Connector Administrator's Guide is for people with Confluence and SharePoint administration rights.
 It will help you update your license details and understand our support policies.
 There are also some handy guides to troubleshooting.
 You may also find the Knowledge Base, FAQ and Atlassian Answers.
 Of course, the Confluence Administrator's Guide is also for you.

 The SharePoint Connector Installation Guide is for people who are installing the connector for the first time.
 Check our guides to planning your environment with SharePoint 2007, SharePoint 2010 or with SharePoint 2013.
 Then follow the detailed guide to install the plugins into Confluence and the features into SharePoint.